 - A decrease in your quality of life due to the neglect;

 Are Patients Who Signed a Consent Form Barred from Filing a Lawsuit?

 Before undergoing any medical procedure, a patient will typically be asked to sign an informed consent document.
 The informed consent form states that the physician has explained the risks inherent in the procedure and the patient understands these risks.
-A consent form, however, does not prohibit a person from pursuing a medical malpractice case in Maryland.
+A consent form, however, does not prohibit a person from pursuing a hospital malpractice case in Maryland.

 How Long do Patients Have to File a Hospital Neglect Lawsuit?

 If you believe you were hurt by hospital neglect in Maryland, you should not wait too long to file a lawsuit.
 Maryland has a statute of limitations.
 The general statute of limitations for medical malpractice lawsuits is three years.